-Step 2 Soil Treatment: Once the land is prepared, it should be treated with either organic or inorganic fertilizer, depending on availability and cost.
+Step 2 Soil Treatment: Depending on availability and cost, once the land is prepared, it should be treated with organic or inorganic fertilizer.

 Step 3 Planting: The average wheat seed rate is 60-80 kg per acre, depending on the variety.
 Wheat should be planted six weeks before frost days.

 Step 4 Germination: Wheat seeds take about five days to germinate at an average temperature of 7°C.

 Step 5 Pre-harvest Practice: Before harvesting, the wheat crop should be sprayed with a herbicide such as Glyphosate to ensure it is scorched.

 Step 6 Harvesting: Wheat is ready for harvest when the plants turn green to golden-yellow and are slightly bent toward the ground.
 The heads containing the seeds should then be plucked and stored for sale.

 After harvesting, the next step is threshing and cleaning the grain.
 This can be done with a threshing machine or by beating the grain heads against a hard surface to separate the kernels from the husks.
 The cleaned grain can then be stored in sacks or silos until it is ready for sale.

 Top FAQs on Wheat on Farming in Kenya

 How many bags of Wheat can one-acre produce?